 Yes, this is my book.

-People find this book warm, empowering yet no-nonsense, just like a one-on-one speaker coaching session — which was exactly my goal.
-It shows you, in small and manageable steps, how to understand and build your own public speaking style, and how to master everything from small talk to keynote speeches, from pitches to job interviews, and more.
+People find this book warm, empowering, yet no-nonsense — just like a one-on-one speaker coaching session, which was exactly my goal!
+In small and manageable steps, Speak Like Yourself… No, Really! show to understand and build your own public speaking style, and how to master everything from small talk to keynote speeches, from pitches to job interviews, and more.

 Jezra Kaye on asking for what you want: This video, addressed to fundraisers, is actually for all of us; just substitute the word “audience” for “donor.”
 And by the way, you’ll notice that at one point I stumble.
 Does that ruin the video for you?
 Do I lose credibility in your eyes?
 I’m guessing not — and if you stumble, you won’t lose credibility either, as long as you just keep going and keep delivering value to your listeners!

 2. Executive Presence: The Missing Link Between Merit and Success, by Sylvia Ann Hewlett